Breaking Bad Master Class

 The trio also took questions from students in the audience and discussed the ins and outs of Hollywood and the television industry.

 All FMST Master Classes are explicitly linked to current and future curriculum, such as Cook’s FMST-400 capstone course, which studies “complex TV” and Breaking Bad.
-Cook, who is also an associate dean at Georgetown College, says he purposefully frames these discussions as classes, rather than talks or Q&A sessions, so that the topics remain directly connected to ongoing learning in FMST courses.
+Cook, who is also an associate dean at the Georgetown University College of Arts & Sciences, says he purposefully frames these discussions as classes, rather than talks or Q&A sessions, so that the topics remain directly connected to ongoing learning in FMST courses.

 “I really enjoyed the dynamic between all the panelists,” said student Alana Snyder (C’16).
 “The class was so valuable in that it covered so many facets of one particular show—because the panelists were all tied to the same project, what they said had much more meaning and depth.”